-- (b) BeautyTech Platform (Shanghai) Corporation which is 100% held by BeautyTech Platform Corporation was registered at January 24, 2022. - (c) FacialBeau (Jiangsu) Corporation which is 100% held by FacialBeau International Corporation was registered at February 25, 2023.
-The investment amount has not been remitted as at December 31, 2023. - Note 2:Taking into consideration the long-term developmental needs and to diversify production risks of the Company, the board meeting was held on February 13, 2023 and passed thee resolution to establish a wholly owned subsidary PEGAVISION VIETNAM COMPANY LIMITED by Pegavision Corporation, which completed registeration on November 14, 2023. - (4)Foreign currency transactions
+- Note 1: To improve the synergy of the Group, the board of directors decided to reorganize and set up the Subsidiaries at July 26, 2021: - (a) FacialBeau (Jiangsu) Corporation which is 100% held by FacialBeau International Corporation was registered on February 25, 2022.
+The investment amount has not been remitted as of December 31, 2024. - (b) FORIMART Corporation which is 100% held by BeautyTech Platform Corporation was registered on April 16, 2024. - (c) Pegavision (Shanghai) Limited which is 100% held by the Company was registered on April 23, 2024.
+The investment amount has not been remitted as at December 31, 2023. - (d) BEAUTYTECH PLATFORM (VIETNAM) LIMITED LIABILITY COMPANY which is 70% held by BeautyTech Platform Corporation was registered on October 9, 2024. - Note 2:Taking into consideration the long-term developmental needs and to diversify production risks of the Company, the board meeting was held on February 13, 2023 and passed thee resolution to establish a wholly owned subsidary PEGAVISION VIETNAM COMPANY LIMITED by Pegavision Corporation, which completed registeration on November 14, 2023.

+(4)Foreign currency transactions